-Display Description HUGHES 9211 HUGHES 9202 Initializing On screen during power up Powering Off Displayed while the UT is powering down Too Hot Unit is too hot; if not corrected, a temporary thermal shutdown may occur Battery Hot Battery is too hot; reduce temperature or turn off unit to avoid damage to the battery SIM Error SIM communication error No SIM No SIM is detected in the UT SIM Blocked The SIM is blocked due to too many SIM PIN attempts.
-Enter the PUK via the Web UI or LaunchPad to clear Enter PIN A SIM PIN code is needed (this can be entered via the front panel buttons) <#> tries left # of SIM PIN attempts left before the SIM is blocked Fault {code/text} A hardware fault exists preventing normal operation.
+Display Description HUGHES 9203 On screen during power up Initializing Powering Off Displayed while the UT is powering down Too Hot Unit is too hot; if not corrected, a temporary thermal shutdown may occur Battery Hot Battery is too hot; reduce temperature or turn off unit to avoid damage to the battery SIM Error SIM communication error No SIM No SIM is detected in the UT SIM Blocked The SIM is blocked due to too many SIM PIN attempts.
+Enter the PUK via the Web UI to clear Enter PIN A SIM PIN code is needed (this can be entered via the front panel buttons) <#> tries left # of SIM PIN attempts left before the SIM is blocked Fault {code/text} A hardware fault exists preventing normal operation.
 Scrollable text is displayed.
 Use the right button to view the scrollable text. {quick text} Special messages displayed for ~15 seconds or until the next button press, see Table 3 for the list of possible messages.
-Pointing In pointing mode, this message alternates with satellite bearing and elevation on a 3 second cycle Registering Displayed during the registration process GPS Old GPS is too old, obtain a fresh GPS location Ready Registration was successful, and the unit is PS attached Standard Standard (best effort) PDP context is active Stream {rate}K Streaming PDP context is active.
-Current streaming rate is listed: for example: {rate} = 32, 64, 128, HDR, etc. (depends on UT Class) Conn Fail: {code/text} A problem occurred during context activation.
+Pointing In pointing mode, this message alternates with satellite bearing and elevation - on a 3 second cycle Registering Displayed during the registration process Getting GPS The terminal is in the process of acquiring a fresh GPS location GPS Old GPS is too old, obtain a fresh GPS location Ready Registration was successful, and the unit is PS attached Standard Standard (best effort) PDP context is active Stream {rate}K Streaming PDP context is active.
+Current streaming rate is listed: for example: {rate} = 32, 64 Conn Fail: {code/text} A problem occurred during context activation.
 Scrollable text is displayed.
 Use the right (scroll) button to view the scrollable text.
 Press the left (user) button to clear the message (see the Troubleshooting section for more information).
 This can be caused by service subscription problems, using the wrong APN or invalid APN username/password.
 Check the APN and username/password on the Web UI.
 Failing that, contact your Service Provider to check the subscription.
+Getting GPS This message is shown alternating with other display/message to indicated that a GPS fix is being acquired.
+For example, after the user requested a geolocation updated by long pressing the world button.